 According to Harvard Health, hemp oil is produced by cold pressing the stems and stalks of the hemp plant by means of extracting the sap from the plant.
 This sap is then purified and made into oil.

 As you can see, there are many uses of hemp oil for dogs and it’s a natural alternative that supports overall health.

 How Does Hemp Oil help my anxious dog?

 Still wondering, “Is hemp oil good for dogs?”
-Very simply, the main chemical in hemp oil, works to block out the illusion of pain.
+Very simply, the main chemical in hemp oil works to block out the illusion of pain.
 Anxiety is caused by stress, which your dog then internalizes as pain.
-Hemp oil sends the message to your dog’s dopamine receptors that he is not in pain, and it balances out the stress.
+Hemp oil sends the message to your dog’s dopamine receptors that he is not in pain and balances out the stress.
 Dogs Naturally magazine emphasizes that hemp oil does not make your dog high.
 Instead, it uses the neurotransmitters that are responsible for absorption to stabilize and calm the mind and body.

 Hemp oil should only be administered as directed by a veterinary professional.
 Before taking proactive measures to administer something new, discuss the potential side effects with a health professional.
 CBD will likely not cause any harm to your dog, but it is essential that you talk to your vet and find out how much hemp oil you should be giving your dog.
 For the most part, there is a great deal of success regarding the positive effects of treating anxiety with CBD.
 Talk to your vet about how hemp oil can help your anxious dog, and as always, administer with care!